lauriap/random-dungeons/README.md

 **KNOWN ISSUES**

-* Unit testing for Ruins and Dungeon classes not fully completed yet.
-Will be finished during week 5.
-Pretty good coverage for Dungeon, Ruins still needs a fair bit of work.
 * Cavern-type dungeon also forms caverns with inaccessible places.
 Will be fixed during week 5.
 * GUI window showing the generated dungeon is missing a scroll bar.
 Will be added during week 5.
 * Random class not implemented with a self-made data structure yet